Know the New Hiking How-tos

 Directions to trailhead

-From the parking area, proceed ahead on the Main Trail, a wide wood-chip path which is the continuation of Hudson Avenue.
-In 200 feet, turn right onto the Red Trail (blazed with red triangles), which heads south and then loops around to the north.
+From the parking area, proceed ahead on the Main Trail, a wide gravel path which is the continuation of Hudson Avenue.
+In 200 feet, turn right on the Red Trail (blazed with red triangles), which heads south and then loops around to the north.

-After crossing a wet area on puncheons, be alert for a trail junction at several huge fallen trees, where the Purple Trail begins.
+After crossing a wet area on puncheons, you’ll reach a trail junction at two several huge fallen trees, where the Purple Trail begins.
 Turn right onto the Purple Trail, which immediately crosses the stream on a footbridge.
 At the next intersection, bear left to continue on the Purple Trail (the trail on the right is the Blue Trail).
 After crossing a brook on a footbridge, the Purple Trail ends at a T-intersection with the yellow-blazed Allison Trail.
 Turn right onto the Allison Trail.

 Where the trail bends left, there is an interesting rock formation (named “Little Rock Den” on the trail map) to the left of the trail.
 In another 500 feet, you’ll reach a junction with the orange-blazed Haring Rock Trail.
 Turn right and continue south on the Haring Rock Trail, which follows a winding footpath and eventually widens to a woods road.

 Turn left and head north on the Allison Trail, which follows a mossy woods road.
-In a third of a mile, you’ll reach a junction marked by a cairn.
+In a third of a mile, you’ll reach a junction.
 Continue to follow the yellow-blazed Allison Trail as it turns left, joining the red-blazed Little Chism Trail.
-Both trails cross the brook on a footbridge, then turn right and parallel the brook.
+Both trails cross the Green Brook on a footbridge, then turn right and parallel the brook.

-In 500 feet, you’ll reach another junction, this one marked by a large cairn.
+In 750 feet, you’ll reach another junction.
 Here, the Little Chism Trail leaves to the right, but you should continue ahead on the yellow-blazed Allison Trail.

 Turn left onto the Main Trail, passing the historic Lambier House, a private residence which dates back to the 1870s.
-Beyond the house, the road is blocked to vehicular traffic, but you should continue ahead, following the wide path.
-Just beyond a sign “Nature Center Regulations,” the De Filippi Trail (marked by white triangles) begins on the right.
-Turn right, leaving the Main Trail, and follow the De Filippi Trail northward.
-When you reach a junction with the white/red-blazed Bischoff Trail, turn left to continue along the white-triangle-blazed De Filippi Trail, which soon begins to run along the shore of Pfister’s Pond.
+Beyond the house, the road narrows to a wide gravel path.
+As the path approaches a stone wall, the White Trail (marked with white triangles) begins on the right.
+Turn right, leaving the Main Trail, and follow the White Trail.
+When you reach a junction with the white/red-blazed Bischoff Trail, turn left to continue along the White Trail, which soon begins to run along the shore of Pfister’s Pond.
 Sections of the trail that traverse wet areas are built on boardwalk.